 Imiquimod cream belongs to a group of medications called immune response modifiers.
 It works by stimulating the body’s defenses to fight certain types of skin conditions.
-Imiquimod cream is used to treat external genital and perianal warts caused by the human papillomavirus (HPV) in adults.
+Imiquimod cream is used to treat adults with external genital and perianal warts caused by the human papillomavirus (HPV).
 The external genital area includes skin surfaces on and around the vagina or penis.
 The perianal area includes skin surfaces surrounding the anus (the opening through which fecal matter is passed).

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.